 She was always welcome… everywhere.

 I loved the games she initiated.
-She would wait at the bottom of the stairs with me, almost as if she was waiting for someone to shout ‘go’ and then race up the stairs ahead of me.
+She would wait at the bottom of the stairs with me, as if she was waiting for someone to shout ‘go’ and then race up the stairs ahead of me.

 She loved hide and seek and chase.
 I will never again hear the thud of her getting off the bed, her little feet tipping across the floor, her plaintive cry to come play with her, or her increasingly excited and loud flittering across the floor boards and down the corridor, begging me to get up and play, sometimes at 4 or 5am.
 I’ll never see her yawning face as she followed me into the bathroom at night, not wanting to let me out of her sight for a second.
-I’ll never see her outside the kitchen window as enthusiastic to get in to see us as we were to welcome her home.
-We’ll never hear her mannerly little squeak of outside the kitchen door.
+I’ll never see her outside the kitchen window, as enthusiastic to get in to see us as we were to welcome her home.
+We’ll never hear her mannerly little squeak outside the kitchen door.
 All the delight at finding her there is gone.